AVEVA/CONNECT-data-services-developer-docs/content/communities/community-community-roles.md

 Users assigned the Community Member role have read permissions within the community by default.
 However, to allow community members to share data streams within a community, you must assign the Share permission for streams to their assigned tenant roles.

-- For more information on assigning the Community Member role to users (or un-assigning it), see <xref:community-manage-users>.
+- For more information on assigning the Community Member role to users (or unassigning it), see <xref:community-manage-users>.

 - For more information on the actions Community Members can perform, see <xref:community-data-sharing>.